Connect with others who understand.

 Powered By

-4 Chronic Lymphocytic Leukemia Skin Issues: Lesions, Rashes, and More
+4 Chronic Lymphocytic Leukemia Skin Symptoms

-Overall, skin lesions can be seen in around 25 percent of people living with CLL.
-Skin conditions in CLL come in two types — specific and nonspecific — based on how the condition looks and occurs.
-Leukemia-specific skin lesions are caused by leukemia itself invading the skin.
+Skin conditions in CLL come in two types — specific and nonspecific.
+Specific skin lesions are caused by leukemia itself invading the skin, and about 25 percent of people living with CLL will experience them.
 Skin conditions that fall under this category include leukemia cutis and Richter syndrome.

 1. Leukemia Cutis and Richter Syndrome

-Leukemia cutis is a rare skin condition, affecting just 8 percent of people living with CLL.
 It’s important to recognize leukemia cutis because it can be a sign of Richter syndrome.
+However, leukemia cutis alone doesn’t prove that someone has Richter syndrome.
 Also known as “Richter transformation,” this syndrome occurs when CLL becomes an aggressive form of lymphoma.
 It usually shows up as a sudden and dramatic growth of lymph nodes.
+This type of disease progression affects about 7 percent of people with CLL.

-“My oncologist is suspecting Richter Transformation since one of the internal lymph nodes that measured 2 centimeters earlier this year is now at 11 centimeters,” shared one MyLeukemiaTeam member.
+“My oncologist is suspecting Richter transformation since one of the internal lymph nodes that measured 2 centimeters earlier this year is now at 11 centimeters,” shared one MyLeukemiaTeam member.

 2. Skin Infections